 Equity & Accessibility

-Because of systems of oppression and harm—namely, white supremacy, cisheteropatriarchy, capitalism, and settler colonialism, and the dominant cultural norms that stem from them—informing racism, transphobia, homophobia, fatphobia, ableism, and more, along with my own intersecting identities, I am both learning about the practices of dismantling these systems and I’m living this dismantling with my very body.
+Because of systems of oppression and harm—namely, white supremacy, cisheteropatriarchy, capitalism, and settler colonialism, and the dominant cultural norms that stem from them—informing racism, transphobia, homophobia, fatphobia, ableism, and more, along with my own intersecting identities, I am both learning practices of dismantling these systems and embodying that work in my own lived experience.

 As part of my values and ethics, I am dedicated to studying with teachers, educators, facilitators, and activists who offer their own lived experiences to inform my understanding of what is required for us to dismantle systems of hierarchy and harm and achieve collective liberation.
-I consider myself part of a lineage of radical Black, Indigenous, People of Color, queer, trans, and disabled thinkers and leaders, all of whom I name and honor regularly in my work.
+I consider myself part of a lineage of radical QTBIPOC and disabled thinkers and leaders, all of whom I name and honor regularly in my work.
 I believe that none of us function in isolation and I aim to emphasize collective care and accountability along with the truth that we cannot guarantee safety for any individual.
 These tenets, among many others, are reflected in the Community Agreements I practice in my offerings (detailed below).

 I update the list of trainings, workshops, and certifications on my About page to reflect my ongoing commitment to these studies and practices.